MalteScharf/MachineLearning/README.md

 # 🧠 Machine Learning Algorithms (Sklearn)

 This repository contains a collection of machine learning algorithm implementations in **Python** using **scikit-learn**.
-It was developed to support the coursework for the [Empirical Machine Learning (EML)](https://www.fernuni-hagen.de/mi/studium/module/eml.shtml) module at **FernUniversität in Hagen**.
+It was developed to support the coursework for the [Introduction to Machine Learning (EML)](https://www.fernuni-hagen.de/mi/studium/module/eml.shtml) module at **FernUniversität in Hagen**.

 ---